Skip to content

 Toddle Academy: Offers video tutorials to help you master Toddle features, including Planning, Portfolios, Classroom, and more.

-Help center: Stores articles with easy-to-follow instructions, helpful tips, and detailed explanations to make the most of the features available on Toddle.
+Help Center: Stores articles with easy-to-follow instructions, helpful tips, and detailed explanations to help you make the most of Toddle.

-Product updates: This is where you will find all the information about the latest updates on Toddle.
+Product updates: Find all the information about the latest updates on Toddle.

 Keyboard shortcuts: Provides a comprehensive overview of the shortcuts and how to use them for a more efficient platform workflow.
 Read to learn more.